-Efficient parallel implementation of DFT is possible with real-space approaches based on higher-order finite differencing [6] and multigrid acceleration [3,9].
-We include electron-ion interaction using norm-conserving pseudopotentials [36] and the exchange-correlation energy associated with electron-electron interaction in a generalized gradient approximation [29].
+Efficient parallel implementation of DFT is possible with real-space approaches based on higher-order finite differencing [6] and multigrid acceleration [3, 9].
+We include electron-ion interactions using norm-conserving pseudopotentials [36] and the exchange-correlation energy in a generalized gradient approximation [29].
 For larger systems (M > 1,000), however, the $O(M^3)$ orthonormalization becomes the bottleneck.